-As one of the efforts under the Green Trade Promotion Project, the project office publishes the Taiwan Eco-products Directory every year, registering Taiwanese companies and their high-quality products which are made in Taiwan and have obtained authorized environmental labeling or certification.
-The office staff also works with the Tokyo-based Asian Productivity Organization (APO) to incorporate Taiwan’s eco-products into the APO Eco-products Database.
-By the end of 2011, a total of 289 eco-products produced in Taiwan had been included in this database, ranking second only after Japan among all APO member countries.
-I am immensely pleased to see the publication of this year’s Directory, which presents 297 eco-products produced by 118 Taiwanese companies.
-This attests to the continued and concerted efforts of Taiwan to contribute to the goal of sustainable development.
+Acknowledging the increasingly important role of green trade, the Bureau of Foreign Trade under the Ministry of Economic Affairs (MOEA) launched the Green Trade Promotion Project as early as 2011 to promote Taiwan’s green products and services in the international market.
+As one of the efforts under this project, the project office publishes the Taiwan Eco-products Directory every year, registering Taiwanese companies and their high-quality products which are made in Taiwan and have obtained authorized environmental labeling or certification.
+In this year’s edition, 383 eco-products produced by 168 Taiwanese companies are included, representing almost 30% growth in terms of the number of product registry.
+I am immensely pleased to see the publication of this year’s Directory, which demonstrates the continued and concerted efforts of Taiwan to contribute to the goal of sustainable economic development.

 Director General, Bureau of Foreign Trade, MOEA